What is Linkbaiting and Why do I Care?

 Anything can be linkbait really – as long as the execution is perfect, it fulfills a need, and people find it useful then it has the potential of attracting a ton of links.

-However, certain type of content really lends itself more to linkbaiting so let’s check out what you should be focusing your time and effort.
+However, certain type of content really lends itself more to linkbaiting so let’s check out what you should be focusing your time and effort and how to make a link go viral.

 Lists get a lot of exposure because they are useful.
 People love neatly organized stuff that has a little bow on the top.
 But any old list won’t really do it.
 Whatever your niche, chances are that lists are done to death and that people are constantly creating them.
 To get on top you need to really put in some effort.